Welcome to today's edition of the Rush 24-7 podcast.

 And this is being done by politicians who want to cement their power.

-In fact, you know, last week I um we we harped on the on the Rom Emanuel soundbite from last Tuesday about the uh crisis here being an opportunity.
+In fact, you know, last week, we harped on the ROM Emmanuel soundbite from last Tuesday about the crisis here being an opportunity.

-And lo and behold, in Newsweek, big long story here by Michael Hirsch and Daniel Gross, entitled Who's Watching the Money, with the economic news worsening every day.
+And lo and behold, in Newsweek, big long story here by Michael Hirsch and Daniel Gross entitled Who's Watching the Money.

-So pervasive has the panic become that some critics were starting to point fingers back at Chicago.
+So pervasive has the panic become that some critics are starting to point fingers back at Chicago.

 Wonder who those critics were.